On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Charlie: -I feel like it's one of the best ones we've done for years, but I-- You know, who knows exactly how we get there or why?
 It's interesting.

 Charlie: So- so, yeah, we all watch this episode and say, oh there's moments of what we want the show to be, and there's moments of what we don't want the sh-the show to be.
 And we kind of learn from that and go to the next episode, but you can't really learn until the next year, because we're doing them all at the same time, you know?

 Charlie: I don't know.

 Glenn: Yeah, well, and also you just- you just-- Our tastes, you know changed through the years.
-I- I am n-- My sense of humor is not the same as it was in 2006, 2007.
+I- I am n-- My sense of humor is not the same as it was in 2006, when we made the show.

 Charlie: Sure, but I bet we- I bet we-- I can't know for sure, but I bet we felt roughly the same back then,-

 Charlie: -where we were probably like, "Oh, yeah, there's some good parts in this one" and you know, maybe aspects that [crosstalk].